xdccrlz/emuThreeDS/README.md

 Please be aware that if it is found you are stealing my or Citra's code **and** not open-sourcing it (as per GPLv3) nor attributing it, all progress on this emulator by me will cease.

 ### Building
 This project is built in a way that is different from most and as such it will not be easy to build.
-I will not be making a guide on how to build it nor will I be providing any assistant.
+I will not be making a guide on how to build it nor will I be providing any assistance.

 ## Progress
 Progression details for sections within the project.